lloydmeta/miniaturs/README.md

 5. Image retrieval:
     1. Is the remote image already cached in our source bucket?
         1. If yes, retrieve it
-        2. If not, issue a HEAD request to get image size PENDING
+        2. If not, check alleged image size (content-length header based) before receiving bytes
-        3. If the image size does not exceed the configured max, retrieve it
+        3. If the alleged image size does not exceed the configured max, retrieve it
             1. Else return an error
-    2. Is the actual downloaded image too big?
-PENDING
+    2. Is the _actual_ (downloaded) image too big?
         1. If yes, return an error
 6. Image processing:
     1. Is the image in a supported format for our processor?